 15. Details of any outsourcing arrangements

-Passporting with your Dutch Electronic Money Institution license
+Passporting with your Dutch E-money EMI / Electronic Money Institution license

-If you are authorised as an electronic money institution in the Netherlands, you can provide your services, as an electronic money provider across the rest of the countries within the European Economic Area without requiring additional licenses in those countries.
+If you are authorised as an E-money EMI / Electronic Money Institution in the Netherlands, you can provide your services, as an electronic money provider across the rest of the countries within the European Economic Area without requiring additional licenses in those countries.

 The EEA states are Austria, Belgium, Bulgaria, Croatia, Cyprus (Republic of), Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain and Sweden.

-How long does it take to obtain the Electronic Money Institution license in the Netherlands?
+How long does it take to obtain the E-money EMI / Electronic Money Institution license in the Netherlands?